syncfusion-content/xamarin-docs/Xamarin/Picker/gettingstarted.md

 ### Enable validation button in footer

-In picker control, validation buttons (OK and Cancel)can be enabled by setting `SfPicker.ShowFooter` property to true.
+In Xamarin Picker control, validation buttons (OK and Cancel)can be enabled by setting `SfPicker.ShowFooter` property to true.
 Default value of `SfPicker.ShowFooter` property is false

 {% tabs %}
 {% highlight xaml %}